derive4j/hkt/README.md

 ```

 ### Aliases interfaces
-You may want to create aliases of derive4j hkt `__*` interfaces that better suit you naming preferences, maybe also adding some default methods.
+You may want to create aliases of derive4j hkt `__*` interfaces that better suit your naming preferences, maybe also adding
+some default methods.
 Eg.:

 ```java
 interface HigherKind1<TC extends HigherKind1<TC, ?>, T> extends __<TC, T> {